Have you passed these 10 tests to earn an MBA in Customer Love?

 Why do these ideas from the MBA of Customer Love matter today?

 The outcome of our inability to work together is the gift we give our customers.
-We force our customers into navigating our organization charts just to get what they need from us.
+We force our customers into navigating our organisation charts just to get what they need from us.
 The end result of their experience is usually not planned.
 It’s the defaulted experience that comes from the customer receiving the individually planned and executed tactics and actions of each separate area of our companies.

 These come together in a seemingly dim-witted chain of events that has the customer thinking; “Do they talk to each other,”: “What are they thinking,” and “Why do I have to take this anymore?”
 Customers vote with their feet and decide if they will stay or leave based on their perception of how much we value them and how we treat them.
 And more are leaving every day just because of our inability to do the basic blocking and tackling of delivering our products and services to them.